AyeGill/edh-learning/README.md

 - Certain cards have metadata in brackets, e.g. `15 [4E] Swamp` and `1 Abyssal Specter [7ED] (F)`.
 - Uncards appear on certain lists.

+'(Ignore that if you're seeing this on github without a dataset.)

 More problems may exist.

 `card-embedding.py` was modified from the basic `word2vec.py` example, available on [github](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/tutorials/word2vec/word2vec_basic.py).